squidfunk/iframe-worker/README.md

 A tiny WebWorker polyfill for the `file://` protocol

-Think [pseudo-worker][1] but using an `iframe` instead of `XMLHTTPRequest`.
+_Think [pseudo-worker][1] but using an `iframe` instead of `XMLHTTPRequest`.
-This polyfill should be mostly spec-compliant and supports `importScripts`.
+This polyfill should be mostly spec-compliant and even supports `importScripts`.
-It should pretty much be a drop-in replacement.
+It should pretty much be a drop-in replacement, at least for modern browsers._

 ## Installation